Team Handball Ground

 What are 10 Basic Rules in Handball?

 Start off with these top 10 handball rules in the game.
-This guide highlights the main playing regulations for all newcomers to the sport.
-Beginners can move to the next level by first mastering these ten basic handball rules.
+The simplified guide highlights the main playing regulations for all newcomers to the sport.

 The official UKDBA rules and regulations of UK Dodgeball Association govern the sport.
 It has become a regular physical education activity using the school handball court size.